Erhs2020/Transformers-game-1/notes.md

 after resetstates is run the animations don't change (look at the order of which things are happening or something else)

-for jump anim hold second frame until land.
+for jump anim hold first frame before jump velocity